 Nevertheless, the college does have the ambition to improve its facilities as well as maintaining existing accommodation.
-In order to continue the College's development the Governing Body and Senior Management are considering options for the future.
+In order to continue the College's development the Governing Body and Senior Management are considering options for the future to develop the estate and infrastructure.